 July 23, 2054.
 Thursday.
 4:55 pm.

 Kiyro had been lying on his bed meditating for the past hour.
 His mind was antsy and bored, and he needed a way to calm himself.
 For the past few days, he searched for new jobs and worried about what the man in the skull mask would do.
-It wasn’t often that he would have dreams about the past, especially about the man in the skull mask.
+He wouldn’t often have dreams about the past, especially about the man in the skull mask.

 Something about the man in the skull mask drew him in.
-What he had said made him wonder what purpose the man in the mask could have for killing innocent students on college campus ground.
+What he had said made him wonder what purpose the man in the mask could have for killing innocent students on the college campus grounds.
 Hundreds of unanswered questions appeared in his head.

-So he closed his eyes, and lied on his bed.
+So he closed his eyes and lay on his bed.
 Counting his beating heart and inhaling and exhaling every ninth beat.
 One word was continuously stuck in his mind: Rin.
 The Strength of Mind and Body.
-The first of the nine Kuji Kiri.
+The first of the nine is Kuji Kiri.

 He could still remember the noisy sound of the Newscast when he got home from the College Campus.
 His sister has turned it on to listen to the latest news.
 Not only did driving back take a whole hour after dropping off Eve, but the news about the death of the two students was aired.

 Kiyro sighed.
-His mind was in a turmoil and his concentration broke.
-At first he thought that practicing meditation would clear his mind, but he was wrong.
-This was the one time where his concentration was broken repeatedly.
+His mind was in turmoil, and his concentration broke.
+At first, he thought that practicing meditation would clear his mind, but he was wrong.
+This was the one time when his concentration was broken repeatedly.
 There were too many thoughts going through his mind to even focus.

 Today was the last day for the quest to be completed.
-If he remembered correctly there were only a couple of quests left.
-For the past day, for some reason, the last couple of quests did not even budge.
-The forum was heated with outrage at the quests not being complete any time soon.
-He too wondered where the last couple quests were going to be held.
+If he remembered correctly, there were only a couple of quests left.
+For the past day, the last couple of quests did not budge for some reason.
+The forum was heated with outrage at the quests not being completed soon.
+He, too, wondered where the last couple of quests would be held.

 Kiyro squirmed around uncomfortably on the bed.
 He remembered Eve’s words as if it was like yesterday.
 Her words were the real reason why his concentration kept on breaking.
-It was when his sister dropped Eve off at the house when they had the conversation.
+When his sister dropped Eve off at the house, they had a conversation.

 “Kiyro, your eyes!”
-Eve stared with gaping jaws as she pointed towards him.
+Eve stared with gaping jaws as she pointed toward him.

 “Here.”
 Eve rummaged through her pocket and pulled out a small hand mirror.
 She handed it to him in a hurry.
-Kiyro couldn’t help but be a bit curious at her reactions.
+Kiyro couldn’t help but be a bit curious about her reactions.

-Kiyro brought up the mirror to his face, and what stared back at him were golden eyes with a feline-like iris.
-His hands almost lost his grip on the mirror.
-He fumbled and steadied himself as he once again looked back into the mirror.
+Kiyro brought the mirror to his face, and what stared back at him were golden eyes with a feline-like iris.
+His hands almost lost their grip on the mirror.
+He fumbled and steadied himself as he looked back into the mirror.

 This was reality, and what stared back at him was himself.
-His eyes had a slight hypnotic look that even made him feel a bit dizzy.
+His eyes had a slightly hypnotic look that made him feel dizzy.
 He shook his head and handed it back to Eve.

 I can’t believe he has golden eyes.
 Did he ever have such color before?
 Eve’s thoughts telepathically crossed his mind.

 The poking got to the point where it annoyed him, and he swatted her hand away from his body.
 “I’m not sure.”
 Even he was not sure what he was.
 He did not know where to begin.
-Especially since he now didn’t know if he was human to begin with anymore.
-He raised up his hands to cover his eyes from her for the fear of being called a monster.
-Till this day he was a normal human being, he was now something else entirely.
+Especially since he now didn’t know if he was human, to begin with anymore.
+He raised his hands to cover his eyes from her for fear of being called a monster.
+To this day, he was a normal human being; he was now something else entirely.
 He just didn’t know what.

 “This is an interesting predicament.”
 Eve sounded a bit too happy for him.
 Kiyro couldn’t help but peek out in-between his hands.
-He could see her smile radiating with a child like innocence.
+He could see her smile radiating with child-like innocence.
 A wave of relief poured through his soul, and the gripping fear that he would be seen as a monster was gone.
-She looked at him as if he was normal like any other human being.
-She did not scream or shout, nor was there any sense of disgust detectable in her voice.
+She looked at him as if he was normal, like any other human being.
+She did not scream or shout, nor was there any sense of disgust in her voice.

-The overwhelming relief made him feel at ease, and he was glad that it was Eve that saw him like this first.
+The overwhelming relief made him feel at ease, and he was glad that Eve saw him like this first.
 Eve reached over to his hand to pull it down.
-She directly stared back into his eyes making him feel a bit uncomfortable.
+She stared directly into his eyes, making him feel uncomfortable.

-“It’s so beautiful.”
-Eve whispered.
-Her eyes sparkled with interest and she held onto his hands tightly.
-She was inches away from his face, he couldn’t help but gulp nervously.
-Time seemed to stop for a brief moment between Eve and him, and through her eyes he saw brief pictures of the past times he had spent with her in-game and out of it.
+“It’s so beautiful,” Eve whispered.
+Her eyes sparkled with interest, and she held onto his hands tightly.
+She was inches away from his face; he couldn’t help but gulp nervously.
+Time seemed to stop for a brief moment between Eve and him, and through her eyes, he saw brief pictures of the past times he had spent with her in-game and out of it.
 So much bickering between him and her.
-Those past memories were like fleeting moment but memories he started to enjoy.
+Those past memories were like a fleeting moment, but memories he started to enjoy.

-Kiyro’s heart began to race, making his hands began to sweat.
+Kiyro’s heart began to race, making his hands start to sweat.
 He pulled back and felt his face turn hot.
-Twirling his hands in a circle motion, he was able to slip out of her grip and took a couple of steps back..
+Then, twirling his hands in a circular motion, he could slip out of her grip and took a couple of steps back.

 “You alright?”
 Eve stepped forward once again.
 He took another step back unconsciously from her approach.
 He could feel the heat coming of out his body making him uncomfortable.
-He noticed that Eve was actually looking more beautiful each step she took.
+He noticed that Eve looked more beautiful with each step she took.

 “Yes.”
 Kiyro squeaked.
 “I’ll be fine.”
 Trying to stop her from coming closer.

-“It’s going away,” Eve said in disappointed.
+“It’s going away,” Eve said in disappointment.
 “Your eyes were so beautiful.
 It’s back to normal now.
-That’s sucks.
+That sucks.
 I want to see it change back.
 How were you able to do that?”

-“I-I” Kiyro answer was cut short from Eve’s constant barrage of questions.
+“I-I,” Kiyro’s answer was cut short by Eve’s constant barrage of questions.

 “Were you born like this?
 Are you some other supernatural being?
 How old are you really?
 Where are you from?”

 “One at a time.
-First off, I don’t know how it happened, and I’m not sure if I’m born like this.
-I’m just as curious and confused as you.”
+First, I don’t know how it happened, and I’m not sure if I was born like this.
+Second, I’m just as curious and confused as you.”

 “This just barely skims the top.”
 Kiyro silently whispered.